-Current compensation for HITs range from $0.01 for a 3-question survey to more than $70 to transcribe a presentation.
+Current compensation for HITs range from $0.01 for a three-question survey to more than $70 to transcribe a presentation.
 Additionally, workers can complete optional qualification tests to verify specialty skills or knowledge.

-More complex or subject-specific HITs may require workers to pass certain qualification tests, but as a payoff, they often have the most appealing pay ranges.
+More complex or subject-specific HITs might require workers to pass certain qualification tests, but as a payoff, they often have the most appealing pay rates.

 ShortTask functions similarly to Mechanical Turk as a way to find easy tasks to complete in exchange for compensation.

-In the interest of fairness, ShortTask also utilizes a review process wherein Seekers are able to review completed tasks before issuing payment.
-Once a completed task has been approved, Solvers receive payment via their PayPal account.
+In the interest of fairness, ShortTask also utilizes a review process wherein seekers are able to review completed tasks before issuing payment.
+Once a completed task has been approved, solvers receive payment via their PayPal accounts.

-Seekers who are especially pleased with the outcome of a task have the ability to issue bonuses to Solvers in addition to the per-determined rate of pay, meaning more money in your pocket if you provide impressive work.
+Seekers who are especially pleased with the outcome of a task have the ability to issue bonuses to solvers in addition to the pre-determined rate of pay, meaning more money in your pocket if you provide impressive work.

-While these factors may not deter those who are committed to actively using the website, casual users may find more success using other avenues to earn money on the internet.
+While these factors might not deter those who are committed to actively using the website, casual users might find more success using other avenues to earn money on the internet.

-Generalist: Think about your circle of friends: That guy who knows something about practically everything — he’s a Generalist.
+Generalist: Think about your circle of friends: That guy who knows something about practically everything — he’s a generalist.
 These guides need to have exceptional internet search skills and have a solid general knowledge base.
-Generalists can make anywhere from $0.10-$0.20 per task.
+Generalists can make anywhere from $0.10 to $0.20 per task.

-Vetters: Vetters identify the best answers in the database and matching them to their corresponding questions.
-In the process, Vetters get the joy of learning random facts, fun trivia and other insightful knowledge.
+Vetters: These individuals identify the best answers in the database and match them to their corresponding questions.
+In the process, vetters get the joy of learning random facts, fun trivia and other insightful knowledge.
 This guide type is best suited for those with a positive attitude and quick reaction time.
-The compensation Vetters receive is $0.01 per completed session.
+The compensation vetters receive is $0.01 per completed session.